Allisterh/Large-BVAR-Python-codes-/README.md

-# Python Codes for Large Bayesian VAR of the US Economy with Covid Volatility (Preliminary Stage)
+# Python Codes for Large Bayesian VAR of the US Economy with Covid Volatility

 ## Overview